chaowl2/chaowl2/README.md

-# Hi, Thanks for stopping by!
+# Hi, thanks for stopping by!

 👨‍🎓 Purdue University Applied Statistics
 👨‍💼 Former Data Science Intern at Honeywell and T-Mobile